Planck constant: Photoelectric effect

 The photoelectric effect is the emission of electrons (called "photoelectrons") from a surface when light is shone on it.
 It was first observed by Alexandre Edmond Becquerel in 1839, although credit is usually reserved for Heinrich Hertz, who published the first thorough investigation in 1887.
 Another particularly thorough investigation was published by Philipp Lenard (Lénárd Fülöp) in 1902.
 Einstein's 1905 paper discussing the effect in terms of light quanta would earn him the Nobel Prize in 1921, after his predictions had been confirmed by the experimental work of Robert Andrews Millikan.
 The Nobel committee awarded the prize for his work on the photo-electric effect, rather than relativity, both because of a bias against purely theoretical physics not grounded in discovery or experiment, and dissent amongst its members as to the actual proof that relativity was real.

 Before Einstein's paper, electromagnetic radiation such as visible light was considered to behave as a wave: hence the use of the terms "frequency" and "wavelength" to characterize different types of radiation.
 The energy transferred by a wave in a given time is called its intensity.
 The light from a theatre spotlight is more intense than the light from a domestic lightbulb; that is to say that the spotlight gives out more energy per unit time and per unit space (and hence consumes more electricity) than the ordinary bulb, even though the color of the light might be very similar.
 Other waves, such as sound or the waves crashing against a seafront, also have their intensity.
-However, the energy account of the photoelectric effect didn't seem to agree with the wave description of light.
+However, the energy account of the photoelectric effect did not seem to agree with the wave description of light.